1. Docker

 - Command:

-- Explanation: Lists all running Docker containers along with their size information (including the size of the writable layer).
+docker ps --size - Explanation: Lists all running Docker containers along with their size information (including the size of the writable layer).
 This is useful for monitoring container resource usage.

 docker ps --size